 If you don’t have enough gravy to use in this dish, substitute with red or green enchilada sauce.

-When your Thanksgiving feast is over and you’ve got leftover turkey, stuffing and gravy coming out of your ears, it’s time to find ways to use it all up before eating turkey sandwiches starts to get old.
+When your Thanksgiving feast is over and you’ve got more leftover turkey, stuffing and gravy than you know what to do with, we’re here to help.
+All you need are some new ideas for how to use it all up before eating turkey sandwiches starts to get old.

-Here’s a solution!
-Why not use your leftover turkey and fixings in this delicious enchilada casserole recipe!
-Topped with smooth gravy, melted cheese and a bit of sweet cranberry sauce, it’s brimming with flavors the whole family will love.
-Once you try it, you’ll start wishing it were Thanksgiving more often!
-Just when you thought it couldn’t get any better, finish off your meal with some chewy, fresh-baked Jasmine Rice and Dried Cranberry Cookies using your leftover cranberry sauce.
+First up?
+Use your leftover turkey and fixings in this delicious enchilada casserole recipe!
+Topped with gravy, melted cheese and a bit of sweet cranberry sauce, it’s brimming with flavors the whole family will love.
+To top things off, finish your meal with some chewy, fresh-baked Jasmine Rice and Dried Cranberry Cookies, made with leftover cranberry sauce.

-This recipe may require a bit more time, but we guarantee it’s worth the effort!
+This recipe may require a bit more time to make, but we guarantee it’s worth the effort!
 Make it a family activity and enjoy some quality time with any relatives that have traveled a long way for the weekend.